Using RSpec in Rails Applications

 If you are using the bundler, make sure that in the RSpec run/debug configuration the checkbox Run the script in context of the bundle is selected.

 Note that you can execute all tests in a folder, specific test script, or individual examples in a script.

-To execute all tests in a folder, in the Project tool window right-click the folder that contains specs, and chooseon the context menu.
+To execute all tests in a folder, in the Project tool window right-click the folder that contains specs, and choosefrom the context menu.

 To execute a test script, right-click the spec in the Project tool window, or open this spec in the editor and right-click somewhere outside individual examples.
-Then choose. on the context menu.
+Then choose. from the context menu.

 To execute an individual example, open the desired spec in the editor, right-click the example to be executed, and choose.